hbctraining/main/FAQ_on_website.md

 1. register for the advanced workshop first
 1. [email us](mailto: hbctraining@hsph.harvard.edu) with your experience (please refer to the corresponding workshop registration page for more details about the pre-requisites)

-Once we assess your registeration+email we will let you know.
+Once we assess your registration+email we will let you know.

 ### Do I need to attend all sessions of a workshop?